wp-plugins/drop-shadow-boxes/readme.txt

 = How do I open the shortcode builder? =
 While you're editing a post or page you can open the shortcode builder by clicking on the box icon next to the upload media button above the toolbar.

+= How do I add links and other formatting inside the box? = Once you've added the shortcode to the page/post you can edit the contents just like any other content.

+= How do two or more boxes side by side? =
+Align the second box left.

+= Will it work on a dark background? =
+Yes, you'll just need to set the effect_shadow_color shortcode attribute to "white".

 = Can I edit the shadow effect? =
-The shortcode builder offers quite a few options.
-If you need further customisation you'll need to edit the css file.
+The shortcode offers quite a few options.
+If you need further customisation you'll need to override the css classes in your theme (usually style.css).

 = Will the css file be loaded on all pages or only when it's needed? = The css file will only be loaded when it's needed - when there's a [dropshadowbox] shortcode on the page or post.